boolean-uk/js-equation-solver/README.md

 - `equation="2*-3" // -6`

-Your solver should be able to compute exponetials: x to the power of y:
+Your solver should be able to compute exponentials which is a number raised to the power of another number: 2 to the power of 3 gives 8.

 - `2^3 = 8`
 - `2^-1 = 0.5`